ys98110/Korean-tour-agency-powerBI/README.md

 1. Download both the excel file and the power bi file.
 2. Change the data source in PowerBI to the excel file.
-3. Power BI reads from the data and guide tab in the excel file, so please modify those two if needed.
-Unless you'll be using the invoice functionality in excel, no other tab needs modifying.
+3. Power BI reads from the data and guide tab in the excel file.
+Other tabs were created to do other tasks.

 ## Data Source

 I have a modified version of the excel file it originally uses.
 So it is a dummy data. <br>

+## Definitions

 **Tour Code** contains follwing components in its code.
 First 6 letters consist of Types of itineraries, the next 6 letters consist of the tour's starting date, the remaining letters indicate the class of the tour.<br>

+**Types of itineraries** means different variants of packaged tours.
+Different destinations/routes. <br>

+**Class** determines whether a team is a budget or more premium team.
+However, it isn't just 2 variants but many different variants of class.  <br>
 <br>

 ## Walkthrough of the Report